streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-files.md

 When you use Substreams, it sends back a block to a consumer using an opaque cursor.
 This cursor points to the exact location within the blockchain where the block is.
 In case your connection terminates or the process restarts, upon re-connection, Substreams sends back the cursor of the last written bundle in the request so that the stream of data can be resumed exactly where it left off and data integrity is maintained.

 You will find that the cursor is saved in a file on disk.
 The location of this file is specified by the flag `--state-store` which points to a local folder.
-It is important that you ensure that this file is properly saved to a persistent location.
+You must ensure that this file is properly saved to a persistent location.
 If the file is lost, the `substreams-sink-files` tool will restart from the beginning of the chain, redoing all the previous processing.

 Therefore, It is crucial that this file is properly persisted and follows your deployment of `substreams-sink-files` to avoid any data loss.

+### High Performance

+If you are looking for the fastest performance possible, we suggest that your destination source is able to handle heavy traffic.
+Also, to speed up things, you can allocate a lot of RAM to the process and increase the flag `--buffer-max-size` to a point where you are able to hold a full batch of N blocks in memory (checking the size of the final file is a good indicator of the size to keep stuff in memory).

+A lot of I/O operations is avoid if the buffer can hold everything in memory greatly speeding up the process of writing blocks bundle to its final destination.

 ### Cloud-based storage